-DEPARTMENTAL ADVISORY: ENGL 015 or eligibility for ENGL 101 or ENGL 101H as determined by the SBVC assessment process.
+DEPARTMENTAL ADVISORY: ENGL 015 or eligibility or ENGL 101 or ENGL 101H as determined by the

+SBVC assessment process.

-This course introduces students to music and methods of music listening.
-Included in this course are guidelines for thoughtful music selection, cross-cultural studies in music, a discussion of patrons and audiences, careful consideration of the role of women in creating music, and a history of popular music.
+This course introduces students to music in western civilization and methods of music listening.
+Included in this course are guidelines for thoughtful music selection, basic musical forms, cross-cultural studies in music, music periods and styles, a discussion of patrons and audiences, careful consideration of the role of women in creating music, history of art music, popular music, world music, and jazz.